 FINCIS’ objective is to guarantee that everyone has an equal opportunity to participate in ethically sustainable sports through close co-operation with other parties.
 The purpose of the activities is to defend clean sports, safety and fair play, improve the reputation of sports, protect sports stakeholders, strengthen ethics in sport and ensure the values of justice and honesty in sports.
 FINCIS is engaged in extensive co-operation with a wide variety of parties from different sectors of society.
 It also develops new operating methods and solution models through exchange of information, co-operation and shared knowledge for the sports culture and other sectors of society.

-FINCIS is responsible for implementing international treaties on anti-doping activities, manipulation of sports competitions and improving spectator comfort and safety in Finland.
+FINCIS implements measures required under international treaties on anti-doping activities, preventing manipulation of sports competitions and improving spectator comfort and safety.
 FINCIS supports sports federations and other sports stakeholders and acts independently in these matters by being responsible for doping control activities through training and research activities, for instance.
 In addition, FINCIS supports general ethics in sports in co-operation with other parties and actively initiates and participates in discussions.
 In general ethical issues, FINCIS is not in charge of operational activities such as providing services to sports federations, clubs or athletes.
 The Olympic Committee is in charge of these matters in co-operation with the sports federations.

 FINCIS is a non-profit organisation that receives its primary funding from the Ministry of Education and Culture’s lottery funds.
 The members of FINCIS are the Finnish Olympic Committee, the Finnish Paralympic Committee, the Finnish Society of Sports Medicine, and the State of Finland, represented by the Ministry of Education and Culture.